mitranim/codex/readme.md

 the state's traits.
 Any words returned by this method are guaranteed to never repeat in subsequent calls to the state's `State.Words()` and `State.WordsN()` methods.
-If called enough times, this eventually exhausts the entire set of words defined by the state's traits, and subsequent calls return an empty result.
+If called enough times, this eventually exhausts the entire set of words defined by the state's traits, and subsequent calls return empty results.

 This method remains very fast even for large source datasets, and is suitable for use on web servers and in other applications where responses must be quick.